Liquid-Prep/LiquidPrep-Hardware/README.md

     Please go through the [Arduino UNO setup documentation](./Arduino%20UNO/User-Manual.pdf) for stepwise instructions on how to setup the sensor device.

 2. **[ESP32](http://esp32.net/)**:
+   ESP32 Via Bluetooth build with Arduino IDE

+   Or

+   ESP32-PlatformIO Via Bluetooth and Wifi build with PlatformIO

     Setup documentation coming soon.